Oliver Sacks: Hallucinations

 FLORA LICHTMAN, HOST:

-OLIVER SACKS: It's a pleasure being here, again.
+DR. OLIVER SACKS: It's a pleasure being here again.

-LICHTMAN: It's great to have you back.
-So I don't know if this is the right word, favorite hallucination, but which of them in the list that you detail in the book sort of jump out as the most interesting, or ones that caught you by surprise yourself?
+LICHTMAN: Oh, it's great to have you back.
+So I don't know if this is the right word, favorite hallucination, but were - which of them in the list that you detail in the book sort of jump out as the most interesting or ones that caught you by surprise yourself?

-SACKS: Yes, there's a more malignant variety of this in which one seems sometimes to look out through the eyes of the double and you're not sure which, if you're real or you are the double.
-And this is -this has always been a stimulus to Gothic fiction about doubles.
-So Dostoevsky and Edgar Allen Poe and de Maupassant and others have seized this as a ground for fiction.
+SACKS: Yes, there's a more malignant variety of this, in which one seems sometimes to look out through the eyes of a double, and you're not sure which - if you're real, or you are the double.
+And this has always been a stimulus to gothic fiction about doubles.
+So Dostoyevsky and Edgar Allan Poe and de Maupassant and others have seized this as a ground for fiction.

 LICHTMAN: Many of the hallucinations that you write about in the book, auditory and visual, come when someone loses a sense.
 Why is that?

 SACKS: I think it's because the relevant part of the brain, whether it's the visual or the auditory part, is incessantly active, implacably active.
-It's always processing and if it doesn't have anything or enough to process from the outside, it'll dip into the inside and dip into memory, mind things, although they're then reassembled and scrambled in peculiar ways.
+It's always processing.
+And if it doesn't have anything or enough to process from the outside, it'll dip into the inside and dip into memory, mine things, although they're then reassembled and scrambled in peculiar ways.

 LICHTMAN: It surprised me that people who are blind have hallucinations and see things vividly even though their eyes don't let them see things.

-LICHTMAN: One of the other types of hallucinations that seems relevant here is that people hallucinate, I read in "Hallucinations," your book, people that they've lost, people who've died who've been in their lives.
+LICHTMAN: One of the other types of hallucinations that seems relevant here is that people hallucinate, I read in "Hallucinations," your book, people that they've lost, people who have died who have been in their lives.
 Is this sort of the same phenomenon at play, you're missing someone and so you make them up?

 LICHTMAN: People in your book even hallucinated their dead cats.

-SACKS: Well, this is very common, indeed.
-I know after my mother died, I kept thinking I was seeing her in the streets.
-I think it was probably some slight similarity of gait or posture or size.
+SACKS: Well, this is very common indeed.
+I know after my mother died, I kept thinking I was seeing her in the street.
+I think there was probably some slight similarity of gait or posture or size.
 I suppose one would call these illusions rather than hallucinations.
-An illusion is seeing something wrong, whereas a hallucination is invented, comes out of the blue.
+An illusion is seeing something wrong, whereas a hallucination is invented, it comes out of the blue.